Gallery-of-Kaeon/Kaeon-FUSION/Kaeon FUSION/Documentation/4 - Additional Interfaces/1 - Web/3 - Script Dialect/Script Dialect.md

     foo({"arg1", "arg2", "etc"});

+To call a function defined by the host environment, nest an element with the value "Scope" within an in command which itself is nested within a scope command.

+For example:

+    Scope { In: Default }
+    	alert: Hello

+is analogous to the following JavaScript:

+    alert("Hello");

 ## Flow Control

 Flow control works the same way in the Script dialect as it does in Kaeon FUSION.